 This course offers an intensive development of the linguistic skills needed in the context of business transactions and management in German-speaking countries.
 Through materials from various sources, students develop oral and written skills for competence in German business communication as well as cross-cultural awareness.

-PLEASE NOTE: This is a required course for the Business Minor.
-GER 270/272 alternate with GER 370/370 and are only offered every other year.
+NOTES: Required course for the Business German minor. / GER 270H and 272H alternate with GER 370H and 372H and are only offered every other year.